zio/zio/docs/howto/migrate/migration-guide.md

 ### Other Changes

-Here is list of other deprecated methods
+Here is list of other deprecated methods:

 | ZIO 1.x                    | ZIO 2.x                      |
 |----------------------------|------------------------------|